Develop cloud native Kubernetes Java applications on Okteto Cloud

 Deploying the application

-We are now ready to deploy the application.
-Provided that you have set up your environment as specified in the Kubernetes Access section, you can now deploy the application by running:
+With your environment set up, you are now ready to deploy the application.
+Provided that you have set up your environment as specified in Kubernetes Access section, you can now deploy the application by running:

 mvn clean package k8s:build k8s:push k8s:resource k8s:apply